snap-one/docs-driverworks-fundamentals/source/includes/12.5_Events/_5-HISTORYEVENTNOTIFY.md

 2023-06-01 13:34:05.964 -0600 core3-000FFF0C34A4 [2330] (2244) ERROR: HistoryAgent::getBuildHistoryURI: Failed - No Navigation Agent found using control4_agent_navigation.c4i.
 ```

-Once the Navigation Agent is successfully installed, the director.log will be similar to the example to the right.note the inclusion of the URI.
+Once the Navigation Agent is successfully installed, the director.log will be similar to the example to the right.
+Note the inclusion of the URI.

 ```lua
 2023-06-01 13:39:39.479 -0600 core3-000FFF0C34A4 [2330] (2244) DEBUG: HistoryAgent::getBuildHistoryURI: Started - Action: Aquiring Navigation Agent Device Id.